-How Long Do Batteries Last In A Vape?
+How Long Do Vape Batteries Last?

 Fortunately, most of these problems have been solved through the use of safety features, and the rise of disposable and closed pod systems.
-The biggest question surrounding batteries these days?
+The biggest question surrounding vape batteries these days?

 “How long do they last?”.